 “Aboriginal health means not just the physical well-being of an individual but refers to the social, emotional and cultural well-being of the whole Community in which each individual is able to achieve their full potential as a human being thereby bringing about the total well-being of their Community"

 The service can assist in coordinating and providing advice on matters relating to improving the health and social and emotional wellbeing of the Aboriginal and Torres Strait Islander community.

 The service provides consultation and advice to health services across NSLHD that engage with Aboriginal and Torres Strait Islander patients.
 This enables the provision of culturally safe and respectful services to the community.

 The Aboriginal Liaison Officer (ALO) provides social, emotional and cultural support to Aboriginal and Torres Strait Islander patients admitted to hospitals across NSLHD.

 The ALO can accompany patients when talking to heath professionals to understand medical procedures and link them in with appropriate services and support programs.

 48- hour Follow-up

-A 48-hour follow-up service is provided by a Registered Nurse (RN) to all Aboriginal and Torres Strait Islander patients discharged from hospital within NSLHD.
-The RN will call to check in with how patients are coping post-discharge, ensure they understand discharge instructions and assist with linking in to appropriate services.
+A 48-hour follow-up service is provided by a registered nurse to all Aboriginal and Torres Strait Islander patients discharged from hospital within NSLHD.
+The nurse will call to check in with how patients are coping post-discharge, ensure they understand discharge instructions and assist with linking in to appropriate services.

 We run a range of activities through the year to keep mob healthy and staying connected.
 To stay up to date, visit our Facebook page or get in touch with the service.